dsccommunity/DscWorkshop/Exercises/Task3/Exercise4.md

     This is the inline script:

     ```powershell
-    if (Get-Command Enable-AzureRmAlias -ea silentlycontinue)
+    if (Get-Command Enable-AzureRmAlias -ea SilentlyContinue)
     {
         Enable-AzureRmAlias
     }